James Kirkpatrick: To The Unseen Future

 One section of the exhibition has a different tone than the rest of the show.
 It is the wall collage of 14 separate pieces that, together, appear to have some connection to water and sailing.
 Placed in the smaller room, it seems to need more space for proper viewing.
 This wall collage was mainly arranged by the curator, Lisa Daniels, in consultation with the artist and the staff.
 As one piece of work, it serves as a kind of autobiography of the artist, drawing on Kirkpatrick’s’ childhood when he and his father sailed the Great Lakes.
 Underlining these pieces is a narrative of a father/son relationship and the impact that life at sea has had on Kirkpatrick as well as the sense of freedom that sailing and a love of surfing offer.
 The inherent rhythm of the waves and their ceaseless ebb and flow, lie beneath much of Kirkpatrick’s art, particularly his music.
 The sail material used in the construction of many of the pieces comes from the actual sail of his father’s boat.
 The swaths of bright colours against a white background and the use of bright bold numbers result in another form of abstract art, this one utilizing fabric.

-Masks are everywhere in Kirkpatrick’s work, reflecting, perhaps, his fondness for television cartoon series and his love of science fiction movies with such characters as Captain Planet, Darth Vader, Transformer, Shredder and Dr Who.
+Masks are everywhere in Kirkpatrick’s work, reflecting, perhaps, his fondness for television cartoon series and his love of science fiction movies and television shows such as V, Star Wars, Transformer, Ninja Turtles, and Dr Who.
 Behind these characters are common narratives such as good versus evil, world domination, heroes who fight to eradicate injustice – themes that have been played out through civilizations over time and which turn up today in talk of conspiracy theories, corporate control, and a world under global threat.

 There is so much happening with Kirkpatrick’s art and the intensity is infectious.
 For those who have become dulled by the imposed structures of our day to day lives, this exhibition just might provide the tonic to boost your own frequency level and awaken your consciousness as you walk out to confront the unseen future.